 Previous stories:

-about my wife Diane's onset of dementia and her last series of illnesses and
+Diane's onset of dementia and her last series of illnesses and death.
+The

-death.
-The remaining stories are about my life from college days through
+remaining stories are about my life from college days through meeting Diane and

-meeting Diane and our life together, including our many travels.
-These
+our life together, including our many travels.
+These story names are

 36. Costa